thatguyintech/100-day-coding-challenge/day1/README.md

 Question of the day: https://leetcode.com/problems/min-stack/#/description

+## Why this question? ##

+Codeology is working on linked lists, stacks, and queues so I thought it'd be good for me to brush up.

+Applications of a MinStack:
+not sure at the moment..

 ## Ideas ##

 In a basic stack, `push`, `pop`, and `peek` or `top` are already doable in